-- The effective date of Statement No. 87, Leases, and Implementation Guide No. 2019-3, Leases, for interim financial reports - Reporting of intra-entity transfers of assets between a primary government employer and a component unit defined benefit pension plan or defined benefit other postemployment benefit (OPEB) plan - The applicability of Statements No. 73, Accounting and Financial Reporting for Pensions and Related Assets That Are Not within the Scope of GASB Statement 68, and Amendments to Certain Provisions of GASB Statements 67 and 68, as amended, and No. 74, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans, as amended, to reporting assets accumulated for postemployment benefits - The applicability of certain requirements of Statement No. 84, Fiduciary Activities, to postemployment benefit arrangements - Measurement of liabilities (and assets, if any) related to asset retirement obligations (AROs) in a government acquisition - o Reporting by public entity risk pools for amounts that are recoverable from reinsurers or excess insurers

-- o Reference to nonrecurring fair value measurements of assets or liabilities in authoritative literature - o Terminology used to refer to derivative instruments.
+- The effective date of Statement No. 87, Leases, and Implementation Guide No. 2019-3, Leases, for interim financial reports - Reporting of intra-entity transfers of assets between a primary government employer and a component unit defined benefit pension plan or defined benefit other postemployment benefit (OPEB) plan - The applicability of Statements No. 73, Accounting and Financial Reporting for Pensions and Related Assets That Are Not within the Scope of GASB Statement 68, and Amendments to Certain Provisions of GASB Statements 67 and 68, as amended, and No. 74, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans, as amended, to reporting assets accumulated for postemployment benefits - The applicability of certain requirements of Statement No. 84, Fiduciary Activities, to postemployment benefit arrangements - Measurement of liabilities (and assets, if any) related to asset retirement obligations (AROs) in a government acquisition - Reporting by public entity risk pools for amounts that are recoverable from reinsurers or excess insurers - Reference to nonrecurring fair value measurements of assets or liabilities in authoritative literature Terminology used to refer to derivative instruments.

-The adoption of this Statement has no material impact on the financial position, results of operations or cash flows of the MTA.
+The adoption of this Statement did not have an impact on the financial position, results of operations or cash flows of the MTA.

 GASB Statement No. 93, Replacement of Interbank Offered Rates.
 Some governments have entered into agreements in which variable payments made or received depend on an interbank offered rate (IBOR)-most notably, the London Interbank Offered Rate (LIBOR).
-As a result of global reference rate reform, LIBOR ceased to exist in its current form at the end of 2021, prompting governments to amend or replace financial instruments for the purpose of replacing LIBOR with other reference rates, by either changing the reference rate or adding or changing fallback provisions related to the reference rate.
-The objective of this Statement is to address those and other accounting and financial reporting implications from the replacement of an IBOR.
+As a result of global reference rate reform, LIBOR is expected to cease to exist in its current form at the end of 2021, prompting governments to amend or replace financial instruments for the purpose of replacing LIBOR with other reference rates, by either changing the reference rate or adding or changing fallback provisions related to the reference rate.